Executive Order 13936: Criticism by the Hong Kong government

 The Hong Kong government denounced the executive order as having "[politicized] juridical co-operation."
 As a result, the Hong Kong government announced that it had, at the central government's instruction, notified the U.S. Consulate General of the suspension of the agreements of surrender of fugitive offenders and of mutual legal assistance on criminal matters.

 Hong Kong's commerce secretary Edward Yau condemned USCBP's measures, saying labelling a product from Hong Kong as "made in some other place" was "calling white black".
 He added that this practice did not comply with WTO rules, as it undermined Hong Kong's status as a separate customs territory.

 Extensions

-The executive order was extended for another year by U.S. President Joe Biden on July 7, 2021, July 11, 2022, July 11, 2023, and July 12, 2024, and by President Donald Trump on July 10, 2025.
+The national emergency declared in the executive order was extended for another year by U.S. President Joe Biden on July 7, 2021, July 11, 2022, July 11, 2023, and July 12, 2024, and by President Donald Trump on July 10, 2025.
+The national emergency was not extended in 2026, ending its application.